 Agreed.

-Guys, thank you both for being with us.
+Thank you both for being with us.

-Jessica Vaughn, thank you.
+Jessica Vaughan, thank you.

-And Terry Jeffrey, we appreciate your time as always.
+And Terry Jeffrey, we appreciate your time, as always.

 All right, let's get back to our phones.